 - Concepts that frequently appear together are placed closer, with the distance indicating their level of association.

-Best Concept Maps for Different Research Approaches
+Choosing the Right Concept Map for Different Research Approaches

 1. Qualitative Research Concept Map